capturi/integration-api-clients/readme.md

   "salesPersonAudioChannel": 1, //optional (1 for left(default), 2 for right)
   "status": "closed", //optional
-  "subject": "Customer service queue 1", //required "hasConsent" : "true" //optional defaults to true.
+  "subject": "Customer service queue 1", //required "hasConsent" : true //optional defaults to true.
 Conversations with this set to false will be analysed, insights will anonymised and kept and the recording will be deleted.
 }
 ```